 404. Water, air and greenhouse gas pollution within a landscape depend on both sinks and sources of nitrogen, and on the specific farm systems within the landscape, as agricultural systems are the dominating source for nitrogen pollution.

 405. Figure VI.4 below provides an example of Nr sources and sinks in dependence of farm types.
-It illustrates that different types of production systems are associated with different types of environmental Nr losses, estimated by the www.Farm-N.dk model.
-For example, leaching of NO3– is found to be the dominant form of Nr loss for cash crop farms in this context, and, to some degree also, for granivore production systems (for example, pig and poultry production farms).
+It illustrates that different types of production systems are associated with different types of environmental Nr losses, estimated by the www.farm-n.dk/ model.
+For example, leaching of NO3⁻ is found to be the dominant form of Nr loss for cash crop farms in this context, and, to some degree also, for granivore production systems (for example, pig and poultry production farms).
 Conversely, in absolute values the leaching per hectare is higher for livestock as compared to cash crop farms in this context.
 Cattle (ruminant) production systems can have relatively low Nr leaching losses, depending on intensity and management practices, although such production systems show high NH3 emissions, associated with animal housing, manure storage and spreading.
 In particular, intensive dairy production systems involve substantial N inputs with substantial NH3 emissions.
-In cool oceanic climates, extensive grazing of beef cattle all year round can be associated with low NH3 emissions (due to effective urine infiltration compared with livestock manures), though may still risk increased NO3– leaching, N2O, NOx and N2 emission.
+In cool oceanic climates, extensive grazing of beef cattle all year round can be associated with low NH3 emissions (due to effective urine infiltration compared with livestock manures), though may still risk increased NO3⁻ leaching, N2O, NOx and N2 emission.

 Figure VI.3